Azure/cortana-intelligence-quality-assurance/Technical Deployment Guide/README.md

 2016-11-23T09:10:37.9897048Z	device_101	1	-0.0111869417915	...

   **NOTE**: These queries will work in older versions of [SQL Server Management Studio (SSMS)](https://msdn.microsoft.com/en-us/library/mt238290.aspx), even if the WS tables may not be visible.
-For best performance and experience (including being eble to see the tables in SSMS GUI, we recommed the latest [SSMG version](https://msdn.microsoft.com/en-us/library/mt238290.aspx)).
+For best performance and experience (including being able to see the tables in SSMS GUI, we recommed the latest [SSMG version](https://msdn.microsoft.com/en-us/library/mt238290.aspx)).